Public Waters Program

 Evaluating fish populations, habitats and the impacts of fishing are difficult tasks.
 Fishery managers must rely on samples which only capture a small percentage of the fish in a lake.
 Changes in weather and fishing pressure also make the manager's job a challenge.

-Although manpower restrictions don't allow every lake to be sampled every year, experience and improved sampling methods allow fishery managers to make forecasts and evaluate the state of our state's fisheries.
+Manpower does not allow every lake to be sampled each year, but experience and improved sampling methods allow fishery managers to make forecasts and evaluate the state of our state's fisheries.

 - Purchase License Online